eProsima/Fast-DDS-docs/docs/installation/sources/sources_linux.rst

    sudo apt install softhsm2

-Note that the *softhsm2* package creates a new group called *softhsm2*.
+Note that the *softhsm2* package creates a new group called *softhsm*.
 In order to grant access to the HSM module a user must belong to this group.

 .. code-block:: bash